-In the next sections of this lab, we will want to interact with the BeagleBone Black over the network, through USB.
-So in this section, we'll configure your host machine to assign an appropriate IP address for the USB network interface.
+In the next sections of this lab, we will want to interact with the board over the network.
+So in this section, we'll configure your host machine to assign an appropriate IP address for the network interface that is linked to the board.
+In our case, we are using a USB to Ethernet adapter, which appears on Ubuntu-based systems as enx<macaddr>.